MarcusGalea/MarcusGalea.github.io/docs/index.markdown

 ## Conclusion

 Let's wrap this up.
 If you're eyeing LEGO sets as your next big investment move, you're into something cool, especially with those sets that have a pop culture twist.
 Think Star Wars – it's not just about nostalgia; it's about smart money moves.
 Remember, you've typically got a 2 to 3-year window to grab these sets at their original price before they become rare gems.
 And guess what?
-The prime time to watch out for these releases is between May and July each year.
+The prime time to watch out for these releases is between May and July each year. <br>
 Now, let's talk about the price climb.
 Over time, some of these sets start to skyrocket in value.
 Imagine grabbing a set, sitting tight, and then watching its price go up like a rocket.
 So, if you're all about making smart picks that blend your love for pop culture with a keen investment eye, keeping these pointers in mind could lead you to some pretty exciting scores.
 Happy LEGO hunting!

 <br>
 <br>